syamimirizal-code/Phyton-Summer-Party-Challenge-/README.md

 Python Summer Party is a challenge designed for Data Analysts and Data Scientists, tackling real-world business problems using powerful data tools like pandas for analysis and numpy for numerical computing.

 This repository contains my completed notebooks from Interview Master's Python Summer Party challenge.
-It’s intended for recruiters, peers, and learners to review my approach to data analysis problems using pandas and numpy.
+It’s intended for recruiters, peers and learners to review my approach to data analysis problems using pandas and numpy.

 🏆 Challenge Descriptions